-- Failed-high means it returns a value that is larger than its upper bound beta. - Failed-low means it returns a value that is smaller than its lower bound alpha.
+- Failed-high means it returns a value that is larger than or equal to its upper bound beta. - Failed-low means it returns a value that is smaller than or equal to its lower bound alpha.

 Null or Zero window search: